Xica

 Xica (Xica da Silva) is a 1976 Brazilian comedy film directed and written by Carlos Diegues, based on the novel by João Felício dos Santos, which is a romanticized retelling of the true story of Chica da Silva, an 18th-century slave in Brazil, who attracts the attention of a powerful Portuguese land-owner and eventually rises into the Brazilian high society.
 The movie stars Zezé Motta, Walmor Chagas and José Wilker.

 It was chosen as the Brazilian submission for the Academy Award for Best Foreign Language Film at the 49th Academy Awards, but it was not nominated.

 Plot

-The film is based on the novel Memórias do Distrito de Diamantina, written by João Felicio dos Santos (who has a small role in the film as a Roman Catholic pastor).
+The film is based on the 1863 book Memórias do Distrito de Diamantina, written by João Felicio dos Santos (his nephew has a small role in the film as a Roman Catholic pastor).
 It is a romanticized retelling of the true story of Chica da Silva, an 18th-century African slave in the state of Minas Gerais, who attracts the attention of João Fernandes de Oliveira, a Portuguese sent by Lisbon with the Crown's exclusive contract for mining diamonds, and eventually becomes his lover, rises into power and into the Brazilian high society of the time.
 Moreover, João quickly lets the intendant and other authorities know that he can be bribed, and gets onto their corruption scheme.
 Eventually Lisbon hears of João's (and Xica's) excesses and sends an inspector.
 José, a political radical, is another main character, who provides Xica refuge.